healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 Cord Length: 32.7" (83.0 cm)

 The Bella has a 32.67-inch flat power cord, which should be plenty enough for household use.
-Its three-pronged plug is typically safer than a two-pronged one by having a grounding wire.
+Its three-pronged plug with a grounding wire is typically safer than a two-pronged one.

 Usability
 ---------